-The Evening Section provides a number of meetings, activities and events for those members who have limited opportunities to attend during the day.
-Meetings are typically the third Tuesday of each month and often include a hands-on project for the monthly Community Services Committee collection, social time, and event planning.
-Other activities include book discussions and beginning bridge classes.
+The Night Owls provides a number of meetings, activities and events for those members who have limited opportunities to attend during the day.
+Meetings are typically the third Thursday of each month and often include a hands-on project for the monthly Community Services Committee collection, social time, and event planning.
+Other activities include book discussions, happy hours, and beginning bridge classes.
 All of the WCCC daytime programs are typically available through Zoom, making it easy for our Night Owls to fully participate.

 The French Section holds French lessons focusing on conversation and grammar review on the second and fourth Wednesday of each month—all levels welcome!
 The classes are a great opportunity to have fun while improving your speaking and comprehension.
 The classes are taught by a fluent French speaker who lived in France for many years; they include discussions of current affairs, translation of short articles, and talks about French culture.

 Members and spouses/guests meet for a potluck dinner the third Friday of each month, October through June.
 The evening includes a happy hour and dinner--with a generous portion of conversation--and, for those who choose, card-playing and games after dinner.
 This relaxing and enjoyable evening is the perfect way to get to know other club members!

 From a honey tasting to the exciting tale of Tulip Mania, our Garden Section explores all aspects of horticultural life.
 Visits to local gardens and the design and planting of a pollinator garden at the Club are some of the highlights for the Garden Section in recent years.